mihail gaberov

 Question component on focus

 In this part of the app, we render the list of all added participants.
-The component includes a local validation function that runs each time before adding a new participant, ensuring that the input meets the necessary criteria (e.g., no duplicates or empty names).
+The component includes a local validation function that runs each time before adding a new participant, ensuring that the input meets the necessary criteria (for example, no duplicates or empty names).

 We also leverage built-in HTML attributes to dynamically enable or disable buttons based on the state of the participants list.
 For example, the "Sort" and "Shuffle" buttons are disabled when the list is empty, while the "Add" button is disabled once the maximum participant limit (MAX_PARTICIPANTS) has been reached.
 This ensures a smooth and intuitive user experience by preventing invalid actions.